steveshogren/hugo-blog/content/post/better-oo-design.md

 testing often drives us to separate classes into data structures (the nouns) or behavior classes, (the verbs).

-* _Noun class_ - has fields and properties filled with data, perhaps from an ORM.
+* **Noun class** - has fields and properties filled with data, perhaps from an ORM.
   * Example: A ```Contact``` class with a name, billing and shipping addresses, a birthday, and a credit card.
-* _Verb class_ - has functions and methods. _Verb classes_ might have fields or
-  properties, but usually those only contain other _verb classes_ that are needed to compose work.
+* **Verb class** - has functions and methods.
+Verb classes might have fields or properties, but usually those only contain other verb classes that are needed to compose work.
   * Example: A ```CustomerBiller``` class that creates an invoice and sends it to an address.
 Only needs a billing and shipping address and an amount.
-* _Noun interface_ - an interface put on a _noun class_.
-Used to allow multiple
-  nouns to be passed to a single verb.
+* **Noun interface** - an interface put on a noun class.
+Used to allow multiple nouns to be passed to a single verb.
 A very common use-case in business applications.
-  * Example: An ```ICustomer``` interface with a billing and shipping address only.
+  * Example: ```ICustomer``` interface with a billing and shipping address only.
 Can be used by ```Contact```, ```Company```, ```Government```, or any other entity that might like to buy something.
   * Allows a verb to operate on many types of data
-* _Verb interface_ - an interface put on a _verb class_.
-Allows polymorphic
-  behavior.
-Less common than _noun interfaces_.
+* **Verb interface** - an interface put on a verb class.
+Allows polymorphic behavior.
+Less common than noun interfaces.
-  * Example: An ```IChargeCustomer``` interface that allows different kinds of
+  * Example: ```IChargeCustomer``` interface that allows different kinds of
     charging: one that generates invoices, one that charges credit cards, etc.
   * Allows several types of verbs to be grouped together

-## SOLID-ER
+## Two Suggestions

-Two additions to SOLID will guide your codebase to be easier to reuse and test.
+Two suggestions will guide your codebase to be easier to reuse and test.

-* **E - Extract Noun Interfaces** - Don't pass around concrete nouns.
-Default to creating _noun interfaces_ and passing them to _verb classes_.
+* **Extract Noun Interfaces** - Work to determine any missing noun interfaces.
   This inversion allows for easier reuse.
 Any data structure that "fits" can re-use that behavior.
-This is the soul of "choose composition over inheritance".
-- **R - Rely on Verb Functions Not Verb Interfaces** - Replace Dependency Injected _verb interfaces_ with function signatures, explained in the [SimpleMock](/simplemock-unit-test-mocking/) guide.
+- **Rely on Verb Functions Not Verb Interfaces** - Replace Dependency Injected verb interfaces with function signatures, explained in the [SimpleMock](/simplemock-unit-test-mocking/) guide.
 By relying on the function signature as the default unit of abstraction, we remove test-only interfaces.
 This allows the dependent code to have only the functions it needs, rather than everything from the interface.
-  When you really need polymorphic behavior, use a _verb interface_.
-Only use _verb interfaces_ for polymorphic behavior, not for unit test mocking.
+  When you really need polymorphic behavior, use a verb interface.
+Only use verb interfaces for polymorphic behavior, not for unit test mocking.

-Here is an example of the "SOLID-ER" pattern:
+Here is an example of the patterns:

 ``` csharp
 // Verb Class